NTHU-YiPing-Huang/Statistical_Mechanics_II_2023_Fall/_sources/Ginsburg_Landau.md

 Schematic behavior of the Landau free energy for Ising model.
 ```

+When $h=0$, the system has the Ising symmetry and the symmetry is spontaneously broken at the continuous phase transition point.
+When $t<0$ and we tune the external field from postive value to negative value, we have a jump of the order parameter at $h=0$.
+We have a discontinuous phase transition at $h=0$.

 #### The critical exponents

 For the corresponding Landau free energy, we can easily derive